-TO: Timothy J. Dwyer, Acting Technical Director

-FROM: B. Caleca, P. Fox, N. Huntington, and P. Meyer, Resident Inspectors SUBJECT: Hanford Activity Report for the Week Ending August 18, 2023
+TO: Timothy J. Dwyer, Acting Technical Director FROM: B. Caleca, P. Fox, N. Huntington, and P. Meyer, Resident Inspectors SUBJECT: Hanford Activity Report for the Week Ending August 18, 2023

 Solids Waste Operations Complex (SWOC): The contractor completed their root cause evaluation for the performance degradation of fire suppression systems (FSS) identified with excess corrosion and sediment in sprinkler system branch lines (see 1/20, 2/3, and 2/10/2023 reports).
-The identified root cause was an inaccurate perception of the risk for pipe obstructions due to missed 5-year internal inspections.
+The identified root cause was an inaccurate risk perception of not performing FSS internal piping inspections.
 Contributing causes identified included a normalization of deviance to transfer corporate responsibility of managing and resolving the issue, and ineffective utilization of the both the issues management process and the work control process.
 To date, all buildings at the Central Waste Complex have had their FSSs restored to operability.
-Inspections and any required restoration activities remain to be completed for three buildings at the Waste Receiving and Processing Facility and one at T Plant.
+Inspections and any required restoration activities remain to be completed for one building at the Waste Receiving and Processing Facility and three at T Plant.
 CPCCo general service facilities are having their FSS inspected, flushed, and evaluated over the next 5 years.